joeross999/joeross999.github.io/README.md

 <link rel="stylesheet" type="text/css" media="all" href="css/styles.css" />

-# Joseph Ross
+An excited young developer looking for a flexible opportunity to work with exciting technologies.
-Welcome to my e-Portfolio.

 I recently graduated from Southern New Hampshire University with a Bachelor's degree in Computer Science.
+Currently I am consulting as a Java developer for Santander bank.
 This page has descriptions and links to a number of projects that I have completed for school or as personal projects over the last couple years.
-I am currently working as a web developer and have a few years of experience in the field both educationally and professionally.
-I have worked on full stack projects using a number of different platforms and tools.
+I have worked on a number of full stack projects using a number of different platforms and tools.
 If you would like more information about my skills and experience check out my [LinkedIn profile](https://www.linkedin.com/in/joeross999/) or the [skills section](#skills) at the bottom of this page.

 I am currently looking for work as a full stack web developer.